 Carbon Pricing and Environmental Justice

-By prioritizing impacted communities in carbon pricing programs, states can ensure their policies are reducing overall pollution while helping to remediate current environmental injustices.
+By prioritizing environmental justice communities in carbon pricing programs, states can ensure their policies are reducing overall pollution while helping to remediate current environmental injustices.

 35% of State Investments